Šventaragis Valley: Historiography

 These legends were retold and elaborated upon by various historians, including Maciej Stryjkowski and Teodor Narbutt, and became very popular.
 In his work, published in 1582, Stryjkowski elaborated that the valley has a temple dedicated to Perkūnas, the god of thunder, maintained an eternal flame, and was located where Vilnius Cathedral stands today.
-Narbutt, citing the dubious Chronicle of Rivius, even provided a description of the temple's measurements and the rituals performed within.
+Narbutt, citing the dubious Chronicle of Rivius, provided a description of the temple's measurements and the rituals performed within.

 There is a continued academic debate whether the legends were rooted in a historical fact that there was a pagan temple in Vilnius.
 A pagan temple, demolished and replaced by a Catholic church, was mentioned in a 1388 papal bull of Pope Urban VI.
 However, the papal bull is vague in its wording and the descriptions of King Jogaila's actions are similar to those in the Book of Deuteronomy (12:3–4).

 In 1980s, archaeological research by Napaleonas Kitkauskas and Albertas Lisanka uncovered remnants of an earlier square structure under the present-day Vilnius Cathedral.
 Historians proposed that it was the remnants of a cathedral built by King Mindaugas after his conversion and coronation in 1253.
 They further argued that, after Mindaugas' assassination, this cathedral was converted into a pagan temple.
 However, in 2010, Gediminas Vaitkevičius published a monograph in which he dated the remnants to 1300–1320 based on artifacts found at the site.
 This dating is supported by the Letters of Gediminas (written in 1323–1324) that mention a newly built church.
 Kitkauskas rejected Vaitkevičius' arguments.